|USGS 7.5' Map:||Central City|

 Once you climb out of the creek the road continues climbing up Miners Gulch in the thick timber.
 Shortly you will come to an open area with two lines, one to the left, and one to the right.
 The right side is a bit easier than the left, but they both have rocks to climb before coming together into a larger open area.
 This area also has some large rocks to navigate.
 After getting through this section you will be back on a narrow road continuing your climb up Miners Gulch.

 Where the trees thin out a bit you will be climbing out of the gulch.
 The road your on will be below another road on your left.
-The other road is the rest of the Miners Gulch loop.
-Shortly you will tie into this road and can continue uphill or head down hill.
-Either way will connect you into the Yankee Hill 4WD road.
+The other road is the Freeman Gulch Cutoff, FR175.3C.
+Shortly this road will connect with the Miners Gulch road and continue uphill to connect with the Yankee Hill 4WD road.

 |Data updated - April 14, 2019 4WD Road driven - July 10, 2011 Copyright 4X4Explore.com - 2000-2019|